builds-dev/react-ui/README.md

 # builds React UI

-This is a library of React components that abstract over HTML and CSS, for building UIs from high-level, simple expressions.
+A library of React components that abstract over HTML and CSS, for building UIs from high-level, simple expressions.

 Inspired by [elm-ui](https://github.com/mdgriffith/elm-ui).